NamasakaLennox/FullStackOpen/Trial/README.md

 # Test file

-This is a random trials file for self learning purpose
+This is a trials file for self learning purpose
+Also includes test cases used as examples in the coursework